antixenoinitiative/axiwiki/thargon-swarms.md

 - The idle Formation is used by all variants

-This form is not part of the traditional formations during combat, but it exists nonetheless.
+This form is not part of the regular formations during combat, but it exists nonetheless.
 Swarms will take on this form when "retreating", after being recalled or when attempting to gain distance from the pilot's ship after a state-change.

-This behavior can be used in more advanced swarm-management techniques.
+This behavior can be abused in more advanced swarm-management techniques.

 # State Mechanics